* The last place on this textile tour has just been snapped up, but we’re about to start a waitlist as cancellations do sometimes happen.

 The other house is the nearby Old Mill.
 Built over 200 years ago, the house is the main part of Portree’s former grain mill, retaining attractive original features.
 Above a burn, flanked by beech trees and close to the shore, it commands fine views across to the Isle of Raasay.
 Over three floors linked by a spiral staircase, the house has high quality, flexible accommodation.
 The middle floor is an attractive open plan living area with a multi-fuel stove and the original mill stone.

 Some of the rooms are available for single occupancy and we recommend you book early if you’d like a room to yourself.
 These are characterful old properties where no two rooms are the same.
-Some of the rooms share a bathroom with one other room.
+Most of the rooms share a bathroom with one or two other rooms.
 Rooms with exclusive bathroom access will be allocated on first come first served basis.

-Cost: GBP 2890 (approx. 4090 USD) per person, based on two guests sharing (plus GBP 300 to have a room to yourself).
+Cost: GBP 2980 (approx. 3700 USD) per person, based on two guests sharing (plus GBP 300 to have a double room to yourself).
 Prices are payable in Pounds Sterling (GBP).

-Not included: International flights; transportation to and from Kyle of Lochalsh; meals other than those listed above (i.e. 4 lunches and 1 evening meal are not included); gratuities.
+Not included: International flights; transportation to and from Portree; meals other than those listed above (i.e. lunch on day 3 not included); alcoholic drinks other than welcome drinks, wine with welcome dinner and wine with farewell dinner; gratuities.

 Guests are required to take out personal travel insurance.